 Being that you are on a food tour, keep it light.
 They have plenty of small plates to share.
 (NOTE: They are launching a new menu so stay tuned.)

 From Hardwick, take the back roads into Greensboro, VT.
 The beautiful drive may help settle the food.
 Then depending on what you want to do there are two fantastic Greensboro restaurants to add to your tour.

 Looking for a show, try the Hardwick Street Café.
 They often have music, movies, and performances.
-Located in the Highland Center of the Arts, the café has access to wonderful green space, and a beautiful art gallery to enjoy before eating.
-They just reopened (Post Covid) for a few days a week for outdoor dining, so check in with them to see when they are open and what shows are on the calendar.
+Located in the Highland Center of the Arts, the café works in tandom with their schedule.
+They are revamping hours and menu offerings for an 2022 so stay tuned.
 You can read an older review here.

 Once finished in the more rural areas of the Kingdom, head back towards Danville, VT (Take Rte.
 16 to Rte.
 15).
 There are a few great restaurants in Danville, but they are quite spread out.

 Drive into Danville Village, and behind the old country store you’ll find The Creamery.
 This restaurant is also only open at the end of the week and has a changing menu, but everything is delicious and the chef takes a fresh approach to even the most traditional dishes.
 We like visiting the Creamery, it’s like a new restaurant every time – take a look at an older review here.